 Level of Research Expertise

-The recipients should be from countries which are at a sufficient level of development to allow them to share the knowledge gained at the meetings with colleagues upon return.
-This initiative is designed to strengthen the research capacity of recipients' countries by bringing back information on potential funding opportunities, links to collaborators and instructors, and to share the latest information on good research practices.
+- Must be in a position to share the knowledge gained at the meetings with colleagues upon return including potential funding opportunities, links to collaborators and instructors, and to share the latest information on good research practices

 ARVO Members and non-members are eligible.
 The candidate is not expected to present at his or her initial meeting.